-14. Expulsion Appeal Process

-14.1.
-The Adult Student or the Student's Parent(s) or caregiver may appeal TVDSB's decision to expel a Student to the Child and Family Services Review Board in accordance with the procedures set out by the Ministry of Education.
+13.14.
+Re-Entry Process Following an Expulsion Appeal Process decision to expel a Student to the Child and Family Services Review Board in accordance with the procedures set out by the Ministry of Education.
 The decision of the Child and Family Services Review Board is final.